aherve/echess/README.md

 ### The sensor matrix

 According to their spreadsheet, the power-on time of the the hall sensors is somewhere from 175μs to 300μs.
 This is slow enough that we can't use multiplexing to power the sensors.
 Instead I went for a 8x8 matrix where all of the sensors are always powered.
-Their input readings are then selected using some pn2222 transistors whose switch time is in the order of 30ns (so about 8 500 times faster than the sensors power-on time)
+Their input readings are then selected using some BJT transistors whose switch time is in the order of 30ns (so about 8 500 times faster than the sensors power-on time)

 <figure>
 <img src="assets/hall_sensors_matrix_details.png" width="350">